nayasinghania/sjsu-notes/Spring 2025/LING 21/1 - Introduction to Critical Thinking.md

 - A hasty generalization, in which one draws a conclusion about a large class of things from a small sample, often leads to stereotyping
 ## Exercise 1.3
 1. I chose Lieutenant Ashley Morgenstern as they are most likely the oldest and have endured military combat, making them more prepared to swim in dangerous waters.
-The others are more likely not to survive swimming, and have more to live for instead of risking their lives
+The others are more likely not to survive swimming, and have more to live for.
 2. Descriptions
 	- The Captain - Calm, collected, logical
 	- Dr. Brown - Quick witted, clever